Skip to main content

 Motions

-UBU Council is part of our Constitution and has it's own Bylaws which can be viewed here: Our Governance
+UBU Council is part of our Constitution and has it's own Bylaws which can be viewed here: UBU Governance